sopoour/Neurons-Frontend-test/README.md

 I've deployed the React app to a subpath of my existing personal website that is hosted via Github Pages: https://sophiaauer.me/tvshow_search/

+The app is not responsive so that it's recommended to look at it on Desktop!

 ### Overall Setup & Considerations

 #### Component Tree